Fantasy football 2018: The do-not-draft list

 Even if he avoids starting the season on the dreaded PUP (Physically Unable to Perform) list, Jeffery’s slow recovery from offseason shoulder surgery could cost him a game or two.
 He reportedly played through pain last season, which is admirable but also a reminder that ailments have been a frequent part of the Alshon experience.
 In addition, while he did well to finish 20th among WRs in PPR, that was largely fueled by nine TDs, at a per-catch rate that seems unsustainable, and his catch percentage was an alarmingly low 47.5.
 There are just too many other tantalizing — and healthy — WRs to spend a fifth-round pick on Jeffery.

 I’ve been dropping Jones amid a drumbeat of reports that Peyton Barber will, in fact, be the starting RB in Tampa Bay.
-Of course, practice-field chatter is one thing, but the preseason results thus far appear to provide corroboration, as Barber has taken 25 of 34 snaps with the Bucs’ first teamers, compared to just three of Jones’s 34 snaps (per Fantasy Guru’s Graham Barfield).
-Barber has rushed 10 times for 53 yards, while Jones has 12 carries for an ugly 11 yards, and the latter’s sparse usage in the passing game at USC (32 receptions in three seasons) suggests that he may have trouble even carving out that role as a rookie.
+Of course, practice-field chatter is one thing, but the preseason results thus far appear to provide corroboration, as Barber has taken 25 of 34 snaps with the Bucs’ first-teamers, compared with just three of Jones’s 34 snaps (per Fantasy Guru’s Graham Barfield).
+Barber has rushed 10 times for 53 yards, while Jones has 12 carries for an ugly 11 yards, and the latter’s sparse usage in the passing game at Southern Cal (32 receptions in three seasons) suggests that he might have trouble even carving out that role as a rookie.

 There were no rookie-season blues for Engram, who finished fifth among TEs in scoring last year, just behind stalwart Delanie Walker, but there is reason to think he could take a step back as a sophomore.
 The main issue is targets, a category in which Engram led the Giants in 2017 with 115, but that had much to do with the absence of Odell Beckham Jr. for most of the season, as well as major injuries to Sterling Shepard and then-Giant Brandon Marshall.
 Not only are Beckham and Shepard back in good health, but New York spent the No. 2 overall pick an RB, Saquon Barkley, who excels in the passing game and could steal more than a few of Engram’s looks.